Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 //TODO: Kapitel beschreibung fertig machen
 //TODO: insert image icons per life principle

-In this chapter, the selected functions are evaluated on the basis of the life's principle, which we set out to achieve in chapter XY.
+The Evaluation chapter aims to objectively assess and compare the  performance of selected functions based on the principles of Life.
+This  thorough analysis will provide valuable insights into the efficiency and effectiveness of each function, and help inform future decision-making  and design choices.
+The results of this evaluation will be used to  determine the best course of action for optimizing and improving the  overall system.

 ### Evolve to Survive
 **Continually incorporate and embody information to ensure enduring performance.** //TODO: quoting style